zlw9991/How-to-cheat-legally-at-hackerearth/README.md

 ![Optional Text](/pictures/3.PNG)

-For hidden test cases, what can I find information on the line of input it uses to produce the linked list?
+For hidden test cases, what information can I infer from the line of input it uses to produce the linked list?

-This is a list of values which can be inferred (roughly) from the time (sec) it takes to output after manipulation:
+This is a list of values which can be inferred (roughly) from the time (sec) it takes to output after manipulation of the output function:
 - number of inputs
 - number of items which are of the same value as the key item
 - number of items greater than the key item